 The kitchen has always been a place for family and socializing.
 Making changes for aging in place in the kitchen space can greatly increase its usability and the safety of those that live there.
 With home modification, people will no longer have to spend less time in the kitchen as they age.

 Kitchens should be located on the main level of the home.
-If a kitchen is not present there, you should consider remodeling to add one, as food preparation is an activity of daily living (ADL) and some portion of time daily is spent there.
+If not, you should consider remodeling to add one, as food preparation is an activity of daily living (ADL) and some portion of time daily is spent there.

 Relocating the dishwasher is a great way to increase its ease of use.
 You could also raise the height of the dishwasher, which can reduce the strain of loading and unloading.